-- This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
-For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - The composite product life cycle is decomposed into 7 phases.
-Each of these phases has the very same boundaries as those defined in the claimed protection profile. - The life cycle phases are summarized in Table 1. - The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - In the following, the term "TOE delivery" is uniquely used to indicate after phase 3 (or before phase 4).
-The TOE is delivered after phase 3, in USER configuration.
+- 26 This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
+For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - 27 The composite product life cycle is decomposed into 7 phases.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 28 The life cycle phases are summarized in Table 2. - 29 The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator ; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation.

-Phase Name Description Responsible party 1 IC embedded software development Security IC embedded software development IC embedded software developer 2 IC development IC design IC dedicated software development IC developer: ST 3 IC manufacturing integration and photomask fabrication IC production IC testing preparation pre-personalisation IC manufacturer: ST 4 IC packaging security IC packaging (and testing) pre-personalisation if necessary IC packaging manufacturer 5 Composite product integration composite product finishing process composite product preparation composite product shipping Composite product integrator 6 Personalisation composite product personalisation composite product testing Personaliser 7 Operational usage composite product usage by its issuers and consumers End-consumer
+Phase Name Description Responsible party 1 IC embedded software development Security IC embedded software development IC embedded software developer 2 IC development IC design IC dedicated software development IC developer: ST 3 IC manufacturing integration and photomask fabrication IC production IC testing preparation pre-personalisation IC manufacturer: ST 4 IC packaging security IC packaging (and testing) pre-personalisation if necessary IC packaging manufacturer: ST or NEDCARD or SMARTFLEX or AMKOR 5 Composite product integration composite product finishing process composite product preparation composite product shipping Composite product integrator 6 Personalisation composite product personalisation composite product testing Personaliser 7 Operational usage composite product usage by its issuers and consumers End-consumer

-Table 1.
+Table 2.
 Composite product life cycle phases